Tini79/cflow/docs/channel-manager/api-docs/api-channel-manager/log.md

   - `email_subject`: The subject line of the email that was delivered.
   - `created_at`: The timestamp when this log record was created.

-## 4. Update Internal Booking Status API
+## 4. Update Internal Booking Status

 Used to update the internal booking status.